brian-carroll/blog/articles/comparables.md

 - else
   - Do integer addition

-This is great because in WebAssembly, integer and floating-point addition are different [instructions](https://webassembly.github.io/spec/core/syntax/instructions.html#numeric-instructions).
+We need this information because in WebAssembly, integer and floating-point addition are different [instructions](https://webassembly.github.io/spec/core/syntax/instructions.html#numeric-instructions).
 We're not allowed to be ambiguous about it like in JavaScript.

 Functions operating on `appendable` values can use similar techniques to distinguish String (7) from List (0 or 1) and execute different code branches for each.